Daddoon/Xamarin.Android.GeckoView/README.md

 ## Inspiration

-I took inspiration for this guide from [Kevin Gliewe](https://github.com/KevinGliewe) as his CrossWalk binding project was for the same purpose !
+I took inspiration for this guide from [Kevin Gliewe](https://github.com/KevinGliewe) as his [CrossWalk binding project](https://github.com/KevinGliewe/Xamarin.Android.XWalk) was for the same type of purpose !

 Thanks a lot for your work as a reference.